 In May 1940, when the Nazis invaded the Netherlands, Ursula and George's lives changed yet again.
 After reviewing the convent's records, the Nazis discovered Ursula and her brother, as well as other Jewish children in hiding, and in April 1943, the siblings were deported to Vught concentration camp.
-In that same year, on Ursula's eighth birthday, Mr. Van a result, the siblings were spared from being deported to Auschwitz-Birkenau with the other children in the camp.
+In that same year, on Ursula's eighth birthday, Mr. Van Mackelenbergh managed to visit her at the camp and told the commandant that Ursula and George had a father who was Catholic living in America.
+As a result, the siblings were spared from being deported to Auschwitz-Birkenau with the other children in the camp.
 However, in October, Ursula and her brother were transported to Westerbork transit camp, where they were placed in an orphanage barrack and attended school.